lucascorrei4/pastoragenda/SETUP_SUMMARY.md

 ## 🎯 Ready to Launch!

-Your PastorTalk application is now complete and ready for:
+Your PastorAgenda application is now complete and ready for:
 - ✅ **Development testing**
 - ✅ **User feedback collection**
 - ✅ **Production deployment**